FreeScope of Work Checklist for Subcontractor TradesGet the free guide →

 Fiber Cement and Wood-Based Cladding

 • Product specification: Specify manufacturer, product line, profile, thickness, and factory finish (factory primed, factory painted, or field painted).
-Factory-finished products require field touch-up paint at all cuts — this must be explicitly in scope.
+Factory-finished products require field touch-up painting at all cuts — this must be explicitly in scope.
 Unpainted field cuts on factory-finished products void the manufacturer's warranty.

 • Layout and starting course: Starting course elevation must be established relative to finished grade, slab edge, and foundation waterproofing system.
 This is frequently miscoordinated — the siding sub starts at the wrong elevation relative to the waterproofing membrane termination.